-What about [d]?
-On Garrett’s proposal, the objects described in [d] will also be absolutely necessary.
-This makes Spinoza a full-blown necessitarian with respect to all objects, including desks and persons.
-To see why, notice that the difference between [c] and [d] is not a function of the presence or absence of the following-from relation itself.
-The difference is between following from God’s absolute and non-absolute nature, whatever that distinction amounts to.
-Just as was the case in [b] and [c], Spinoza’s modal transfer principle is indifferent to the distinction between [c] and [d].
-It is too coarse-grained to pick up on the absolute/non-absolute distinction; it looks only for the presence or absence of the following-from relation plus an absolutely necessary source.
-Since those conditions are met in [d], the absolute necessity will be transferred down from the whole collection to the individual members themselves.
+What about particular finite modes described in [iv]?
+On Garrett’s proposal, their existence too will be necessary, which commits Spinoza to full-blown necessitarianism.
+To see why, notice that the difference between [iii] and [iv] is not a function of the presence or absence of the following-from relation itself.
+The difference is between following from God’s absolute vs. non-absolute nature, whatever that distinction amounts to.
+Once again, Spinoza’s modal transfer principle is indifferent to the difference between [iii] and [iv].
+The principle is too coarse-grained to track the absolute/non-absolute distinction; it just tracks the following-from relation from a necessarily existing source.
+Since both conditions of the principle are satisfied in [iv], necessity is transferred from the entire collection of finite modes to the individual members themselves.
 Thus, the desk exists necessarily.
-If this is all correct, Spinoza can consistently claim that every finite mode exists with absolute necessity and follows from God’s nature in some way [ii], while still maintaining that all particular modes fail to follow directly or indirectly from the absolute nature of God [i].
+If this is correct, Spinoza can consistently claim that every finite mode exists necessarily and follows from God’s nature in some way, while still maintaining that no particular modes follows directly or indirectly from the absolute nature of God.

-We will need to dig yet deeper into Spinoza’s metaphysics to find answers to these questions, which we will do in the next section.
-First, however, there is an independent worry facing Garrett's account that Curley and others have raised (Curley and Walski 1999, Huenemann 1999).
-Consider again the relationship between [c] and [d].
-There is supposed to be a significant difference between the manner in which the collection of finite modes follows from God as a whole and the manner in which any particular member of that collection follows from God.
-But, to repeat a point from the previous section, what is there to the series of finite modes above and beyond its individual members?
-If the entire collection follows indirectly from God’s absolute nature, won’t that fact (at least partly) be made true by the fact that each individual member of the series follows indirectly from God’s absolute nature?
-How could I make it the case that the group of objects on my desk is covered in coffee without making it true, of each object on my desk, that it is covered in coffee?
-Or to put the point even more minimally, it is hard to see how the entire series of finite modes could have the property following from God’s absolute nature if no member of the series has that type of property.
+Answering these questions in the next section will drive us yet deeper into Spinoza’s modal metaphysics.
+First, however, Garrett’s account faces an independent worry (Curley and Walski 1999, Huenemann 1999).
+Return to the relationship between [iii] and [iv].
+There is supposed to be a significant difference between the manner in which the collection of finite modes follows from God as a whole and the manner by which any particular member of that collection follows from God.
+However, if the entire collection of finite modes follows indirectly from God’s absolute nature, won’t that entail that each individual member of the series also follows from God’s absolute nature?
+Imagine trying to cover the collection of objects on my desk in coffee without making it the case that each object on my desk is covered in coffee.
+This seems impossible, as there is nothing more to the collection of things on my desk being covered in coffee than each and every thing on my desk being covered in coffee.
+Even worse, it is hard to see how the entire series of finite modes could have the property following from God’s absolute nature if no member of the series has that property.

-I think he does, which we can see if we start with what he says about God’s existence.
-In Ip11, Spinoza argues that God necessarily exists.
+A promising place to start is the modal status of God’s existence.
+In Ip11, Spinoza claims that God necessarily exists.
 But what is it in virtue of which God necessarily exists?
-This may initially sound like an odd question.
-Once we reach a necessarily existing object, can we even ask further explanatory questions about that object’s existence and dependence?
-When we reach necessity, haven’t we reached the end of “in virtue of” explanations?
-Spinoza is clearly committed to rejecting at least a general version of this reply, because he thinks that necessarily existing objects can enter into asymmetrical dependence relations (such as infinite modes depending on substance).
-So Spinoza believes that dependence and explanation are more fine-grained affairs than our modern logical entailment allows, since the latter claims (on standard accounts) that every necessary proposition entails and is entailed by every other necessary proposition.
+This might sound like an odd question.
+Once explanations reach a necessarily existing object, are there further in virtue of questions to be asked about that object’s existence?
+More generally, when we reach necessity, haven’t we reached the end of explanations?
+Not always: mathematics is full of asymmetrical dependence relations among necessarily true propositions.
+Similarly, Spinoza thinks that substance causes and asymmetrically explains necessarily existing infinite modes.
+Hence Spinoza must believe that dependence and explanation are more fine-grained relations than modern logical entailment, since according to the latter, every necessary proposition entails and is entailed by every other necessary proposition.